huggingface/diffusers/docs/source/en/training/instructpix2pix.md

 # InstructPix2Pix

-[InstructPix2Pix](https://huggingface.co/papers/2211.09800) is a Stable Diffusion model trained to edit images from human-provided instructions.
+[InstructPix2Pix](https://hf.co/papers/2211.09800) is a Stable Diffusion model trained to edit images from human-provided instructions.
 For example, your prompt can be "turn the clouds rainy" and the model will edit the input image accordingly.
 This model is conditioned on the text prompt (or editing instruction) and the input image.

-This guide will explore the [train_instruct_pix2pix.py](https://github.com/huggingface/diffusers/blob/main/examples/instruct_pix2pix/train_instruct_pix2pix.py) training script to help you become familiar with it and how you can adapt it for your own use-case.
+This guide will explore the [train_instruct_pix2pix.py](https://github.com/huggingface/diffusers/blob/main/examples/instruct_pix2pix/train_instruct_pix2pix.py) training script to help you become familiar with it, and how you can adapt it for your own use-case.

 Before running the script, make sure you install the library from source: